andrefelipe18/tall-mcp/README.md

-# Filament MCP Server
+# Tall MCP Server

-MCP server for Filament documentation references
+MCP server for Laravel ecosystem documentation references

-This is a TypeScript-based MCP server that provides reference information for Filament components and documentation.
-It implements a Model Context Protocol (MCP) server that helps AI assistants access Filament documentation locally without requiring online scraping.
+This is a TypeScript-based MCP server that provides reference information for Filament, Laravel, and Livewire documentation.
+It implements a Model Context Protocol (MCP) server that helps AI assistants access documentation locally without requiring online scraping.

 ## Features

 ### Tools

+#### Filament Documentation

 - `list_filament_packages` - Lists all available packages in the local Filament documentation
 - `list_filament_docs` - Lists the documentation files available in a specific package
 - `get_filament_doc` - Gets the content of a specific file from the Filament documentation
 - `search_filament_docs` - Searches for a term across the local Filament documentation

+#### Laravel Documentation

+- `list_laravel_docs` - Lists all available documentation files in the Laravel documentation
+- `get_laravel_doc` - Gets the content of a specific file from the Laravel documentation
+- `search_laravel_docs` - Searches for a term across the local Laravel documentation

+#### Livewire Documentation

+- `list_livewire_docs` - Lists all available documentation files in the Livewire documentation
+- `get_livewire_doc` - Gets the content of a specific file from the Livewire documentation
+- `search_livewire_docs` - Searches for a term across the local Livewire documentation

 ### Functionality

 This server:

-- Reads documentation from local Markdown files in the `/data/filament-docs` directory
+- Reads documentation from local Markdown files in the following directories:
+  - `/data/filament-docs` - Filament documentation
+  - `/data/laravel-docs` - Laravel documentation
+  - `/data/livewire-docs` - Livewire documentation
 - Provides structured navigation through the documentation
 - Allows full-text search across all documentation files
-- Can still scrape information from the official Filament documentation site when needed
+- Can still scrape information from official documentation sites when needed

 It provides structured data including: